 System UI is an Android application that runs when a device is powered on.
 The application is started through reflection by the SystemServer.
 The most relevant entry points for user-visible aspects of System UI are listed below.
 Use these components to customize the Android System UI for Automotive-specific capabilities.

 CarSystemUI is an extension of the SystemUI package, meaning that classes and resources in the SystemUI package can be used and overridden by the CarSystemUI package.

 Customizing System UI

-While you could modify the Android source code to customize the System UI, doing so makes it more difficult and complex to apply Android updates in the future.
+While you can modify the Android source code to customize the System UI, doing so makes it more difficult and complex to apply future Android updates.
 Instead, Android supports the use of an overlay directory, which enables you to replace resource files without modifying the source code.
-In the Android build system, the overlay system overrides files in a controlled manner and all modified files are clearly identified without traversing the entire tree of AOSP source code.
+In the Android build system, the overlay system overrides files in a controlled manner.
+All modified files are clearly identified without traversing the entire tree of AOSP source code.

-and must have exactly the same sub folders as the original AOSP root structure.
+exactly the same sub-folders as the original AOSP root structure.
 For Android

 10 or higher,